build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 You’re a cloud engineer for a website that is built using AWS serverless technologies such as AWS Lambda.
 You receive a call from a customer that insists they’re unable to open their shopping cart on your website.
 You open the same website and login with your id and try the same operation and it works fine.
 What do you do next?

-If you’re using Amazon X-Ray and CloudWatch, there are plenty of things that you can do to understand what is happening from this user’s or other users’ perspective.
+If you’re using AWS X-Ray and Amazon CloudWatch, there are plenty of things that you can do to understand what is happening from this user’s or other users’ perspective.

-In this tutorial, I’ll walk through how you can use X-Ray and CloudWatch to help you improve end user observability.
-You will use the [aws-serverless-shopping-cart](https://github.com/aws-samples/aws-serverless-shopping-cart) sample application as our starting point and enhance its X-Ray usage and implementation to include an X-Ray group for registered and anonymous users along with related CloudWatch Metrics and CloudWatch Alarms.
-Along the way, you will learn how to use the AWS X-Ray SDK and X-Ray constructs such as segments, subsegments, and annotations.
+In this tutorial, I’ll walk through how you can use AWS X-Ray and Amazon CloudWatch to help you improve end user observability.
+You will use the [aws-serverless-shopping-cart](https://github.com/aws-samples/aws-serverless-shopping-cart) sample application as the starting point and enhance its AWS X-Ray usage and implementation to include an AWS X-Ray group for registered and anonymous users along with related CloudWatch Metrics and CloudWatch Alarms.
+Along the way, you will learn how to use the AWS X-Ray SDK and AWS X-Ray constructs such as segments, subsegments, and annotations.
 Throughout the tutorial, I’ll point out some potential gotcha’s and how to work around them.

 ## What you will learn

 - How to configure and implement AWS X-Ray in a serverless application that uses Amazon Cognito, Amazon API Gateway, and AWS Lambda
+- How to follow and observe your user requests as they flow through Amazon Cognito, Amazon API Gateway, and AWS Lambda
+- How to use the AWS X-Ray SDK for python to instrument your python applications with AWS X-Ray.
 - How to use AWS X-Ray groups to identify and diagnose applications based on user segmentation.
 - How to use AWS X-Ray CloudWatch metrics to alarm on AWS X-Ray groups.